Pinterest for Business Tips

 Pinterest Expert Actionable Tip: Look at all the images you have created to date and use this checklist to see how you can improve your images.
 Maximizing everything you do on Pinterest will help you not only stand out from your competition but help you get found on Pinterest’s search results.

-I recommend that you choose keyword targeting for your first ad.
+I recommend that you choose keyword targeting for your first ad because Pinterest is a search engine.
 What I love about keyword targeting is you’ll have an insight to the most popular keywords you should be leveraging.

 Next, I’ll show you a step by step tutorial on how to boost your pins with keyword targeting in my best selling online course Pinterest Marketing for Business online course.
 BUY NOW.